AU-rich element

-Adenylate-uridylate-rich elements (AU-rich elements; AREs) are found in the 3' untranslated region (UTR) of many messenger RNAs (mRNAs) that code for proto-oncogenes, nuclear transcription factors, and cytokines.
+Adenylate-uridylate-rich elements (AU-rich elements; AREs) are nucleotide sequences found in the 3' untranslated region (UTR) of many messenger RNAs (mRNAs) that code for proto-oncogenes, nuclear transcription factors, and cytokines.
 AREs are one of the most common determinants of RNA stability in mammalian cells and can also modulate mRNA translation.
-The function of AREs was originally discovered in 1985 by Gray Shaw in Robert Kamen's research lab at Genetics Institute, when Gray Shaw transferred the ARE from the 3' UTR of the human GM-CSF gene into the 3' UTR of a rabbit beta-globin gene.
+The function of AREs was originally discovered in 1985 by Gray Shaw while in Robert Kamen's research lab at Genetics Institute, when Gray Shaw transferred the ARE from the 3' UTR of the human GM-CSF gene into the 3' UTR of a rabbit beta-globin gene.
 The transfer of the GM-CSF ARE caused the otherwise stable beta-globin mRNA to rapidly decay.
-Shaw had previously postulated that the conserved GM-CSF sequences must have a function as they were very similar to the conserved 3' UTR sequences that he had previously observed in mouse and human IFN-alpha genes in 1983.
+Shaw had previously postulated that the conserved GM-CSF sequences must have a function as they were very similar to the conserved 3' UTR sequences of ATTTA that he had previously observed in mouse and human IFN-alpha genes in 1983.

 A comparison of the mouse and human cDNAs encoding TNF (aka cachectin) in 1986 revealed that the TNF genes also shared an unusual conserved TTATTTAT sequence in their 3'UTRs, leading to speculation of a regulatory function that might be acting either at the DNA transcription level or at the mRNA level.
 After the discovery and publication by Shaw that AREs don't function at the DNA level but rather in mRNA, ribonucleotide sequences with frequent adenine and uridine bases in 3' UTR of an mRNA were eventually classified (see description below).
 While AREs often target the mRNA for rapid degradation, ARE-directed mRNA degradation can be influenced by many exogenous factors that modulate a cell's function, including phorbol esters, calcium ionophores, cytokines, and transcription inhibitors.
 In 1989, Kruys and Shaw reported that AREs could also function to block the translation of mRNAs, using Xenopus oocytes as the translational assay system.
+This blockade could be explained by the binding of the ELAVL2 isoform that is found in oocytes to AREs.
 Further research revealed that AREs could sometimes also function to increase translation of mRNAs by recruiting the microRNP-related proteins FXR1 and AGO2 during conditions of cell cycle arrest.
 In 2025 it was reported that a synthetic ARE, with a certain configuration of AUUUA repeats that enhance HuR binding, can increase protein expression up to 5-fold.
 This finding may be useful for many mRNA-based therapeutics.
 Collectively, all of these observations suggest that receptor signaling and the local changing dynamic conditions within a cell (including starvation and stress) dictates how the ARE of an mRNA will function.